Kai-Karren/java-utils/README.md

-# Java Template
+# Java Utils

-Java Template repo using Gradle 7 and Java 11+.
+My personal Java utilities and helper library.
+Also acts as a test on how to use GitHub Packages.